Laçin, Eskişehir

 Laçin is a neighbourhood of the municipality and district of Sarıcakaya, Eskişehir Province, Turkey.
 Its population is 471 (2022).
 Before the 2013 reorganisation, it was a town (belde).
 It is situated along the Sakarya River.
 The distance to Sarıcakaya is 15 km and to Eskişehir is 55 km.
 The history of the settlement goes back to 16th century.
-The maim economic activities of the town are agriculture, sheep and cattle breeding and lately poultry rising.
+The main economic activities of the town are agriculture, sheep and cattle breeding and lately poultry rising.
 The town is also known for mineral water sources around.